tajroshith/ansible-cicd-project/README.md

    - Ensure the target host has access to the repository: `https://github.com/tajroshith/secretsanta-generator.git`.

 2. **Encrypt Credentials**
-   - Edit `credentials.yaml` to include your Docker Hub username, password, and SonarQube token.
+   - Edit `credentials.yaml` to include your Docker Hub username, password, SonarQube server url and SonarQube token.
    - Encrypt the file using Ansible Vault:
      ```bash
      ansible-vault encrypt credentials.yaml